-The Lyons Instructional Media Centre is home to a collection of audio visual and electronic materials located in Mills Library, L-411.
+The Lyons Instructional Media Centre is home to a collection of audio visual and electronic materials.
+The new Centre has combined the McMaster University Video Library and the Visual Resources Centre / Slide Library into one area centrally located in Mills Library, L-411.

-LibAccess (use your MacID and password) grants access to the library's licensed e-resources (including e-journals), which can be viewed from home or on campus. \
+LibAccess (use your MacID and password) grants access to the library's licensed e-resources (including e-journals), which can be viewed from home or on campus.
 For more info on setting up your LibAccess, please contact: https://libraryssl.lib.mcmaster.ca/libaccess/login.php?init